pdfmux/blog

 How do I improve OCR accuracy on low-quality scans?

-Three techniques: (1) increase DPI to 300+ when converting to images, (2) apply preprocessing — deskewing, contrast normalization, noise removal — before OCR, (3) use pdfmux’s quality="high" mode, which runs multiple extractors and picks the best result per page.
-Our real-world benchmark shows high-quality mode recovers 8-12% more text from degraded scans.
+Three techniques: (1) increase DPI to 300+ when converting to images, (2) apply preprocessing — deskewing, contrast normalization, noise removal — before OCR, (3) use pdfmux’s quality="high" mode, which runs multiple extractors and picks the best result per page based on the per-page audit score.
+The lift from quality="high" is most visible on degraded scans; the right way to size it for your corpus is to diff the manifest.json output of a --quality fast run against a --quality high run on the same documents.

 Is GPU-based OCR worth the cost?